-Similar to the soft Q-network and policy network, we introduce a Lyapunov network parameterized by $\psi$, denoted as $V_\psi$, to estimate the Lyapunov certificate.
-In designing the loss function for the Lyapunov certificate, we strictly adhere to the conditions established in Lemma \ref{lemma1}, which encompass the boundedness and multi-step stability requirements.
+Similar to the soft Q-network and policy network, we introduce a Lyapunov network $V_\psi$ parameterized by $\psi$ to estimate the Lyapunov certificate.
+In designing the loss function, We strictly adhere to the boundedness and multi-step stability conditions in Lemma \ref{lemma1}.

-(1) \textbf{Boundedness Loss}: Based on the first condition in Lemma \ref{lemma1}, we construct the boundedness loss function to ensure the Lyapunov certificate is quadratically constrained:
+\textbf{(1) Boundedness Loss}.
+Based on the boundedness condition in (\ref{thm_con}), we construct the boundedness loss function to ensure the Lyapunov certificate to be quadratically constrained:

-where $N$ denotes the number of multi-step trajectories in a batch, $i$ denotes the $i$-th multi-step sample in the batch, and $n$ represents the number of steps within each trajectory.
-This loss term explicitly constrains $V_\psi$ to satisfy the boundedness condition defined in (\ref{thm_con}).
+where $N$ denotes the batch size of multi-step sequence samples, $i$ denotes the $i$-th sample, and $n$ is the sequence length.
+This loss enforces the boundedness condition on $V_\psi$.

-(2) \textbf{Multi-step Stability Loss}: Consider a sampled multi-step trajectory $\{\mathbf{d}_t, \dots, \mathbf{d}_{t+n-1}\}$ generated by a previous policy $\pi_{\phi_{\text{old}}}$.
-Since our goal is to train the Lyapunov certificate $V_\psi$ to be compatible with the current policy $\pi_{\phi_{\text{new}}}$ for subsequent policy updates, we must account for the off-policy nature of the data.
-We introduce trajectory-wise importance sampling to correct the distribution shift.
-For an $n$-step trajectory, the importance sampling ratio for the segment from $t$ to $t+k$ is defined as ($k=1, 2, \dots, n-1$):
+\textbf{(2) Multi-step Stability Loss}.
+A major challenge in learning Lyapunov certificates from off-policy data is the discrepancy between the behavior policy $\pi_{\phi_{\text{old}}}$ and the target policy $\pi_{\phi}$.
+To mitigate this discrepancy, we employ a sequence-wise importance sampling strategy.
+Specifically, for a multi-step sequence $\{\mathbf{d}_t,\dots,\mathbf{d}_{t+n-1}\}$ generated by $\pi_{\phi_{\text{old}}}$, we compute the cumulative importance sampling ratio for the transition from $t$ to $t+k$ ($k=1,\dots,n-1$) as: